morphonets/SNTmanuscript/FigS1_Hessian/README.md

-This guide assumes the most recent version of Fiji is installed on the user’s computer and that the user is subscribed to the “Neuroanatomy-Unstable” and “SciView” update sites.
+These instructions are meant to be performed in the order presented.
 A system Java installation is also necessary for the DiademMetric.jar to be executed with Python's subprocess module.

-The steps in this guide are meant to be performed in the order presented.

-# Download the Olfactory Projection Fibers Dataset
+### Download the Olfactory Projection Fibers Dataset

 1. Open http://diademchallenge.org/data_set_downloads.html
 2. Download ```Olfactory_Projection_Fibers.rar```  into ```/.../FigS1_Hessian/```
 3. Extract ```Olfactory_Projection_Fibers.rar``` into the same directory.

-# Download the Diadem Metric
+### Download the Diadem Metric

 1. Open http://diademchallenge.org/metric_readme.html
 2. Download ```DiademMetric.zip``` or ```Diadem Metric.tar``` into ```/.../FigS1_Hessian/```
 3. Extract the archive to ```/.../FigS1_Hessian/DiademMetric/```